 First, let’s define Second Unit Director

 Before we explain the role of the overall role of the second unit, let’s start by examining its leader, the second unit director.
 If any other unknown terms jump out at you while reading this article, our ultimate guide to filmmaking terminology is a helpful resource for looking them up.
+You can also check out our Guide to Film Crew Positions for the complete picture.

 2ND UNIT DIRECTOR DEFINITION